grantgpteu/grantgpt-dev/memory-bank/progress.md

 *   **Rebranding:** The codebase has been automatically rebranded (text, logos, CSS colors) via the `rebrand.yml` workflow and manually updated in `web/src/app/globals.css` and `web/src/app/layout.tsx`.
 Visual confirmation is pending.
 *   **Workflow/Scripts:**
     *   The deployment workflow (`.github/workflows/deploy-dev.yml`) and the Let's Encrypt script (`deployment/docker_compose/init-letsencrypt.sh`) have been updated on `origin/main`.
-    *   The `.github/workflows/rebrand.yml` workflow was updated to robustly handle `npm ci` by ensuring `package-lock.json` exists.
+    *   The `.github/workflows/rebrand.yml` workflow was updated to robustly handle `npm ci` by ensuring `package-lock.json` exists, and to include specific styling for `AgenticToggle.tsx`.
 *   **Local State:** The local repository is currently *behind* `origin/main` and reflects an older state from 2025-09-04.
 *   **Previous State (as of 2025-09-04):**
     *   Repository was reset to `upstream/main` (`9b6c762...`) preserving `.github` from `6765905...`.
 Local HEAD was `46b0a04...`.